Surgery to correct a squint may be recommended if other treatments are not suitable or do not help.

 - double vision – this usually passes after a week or so, but can last longer

-You'll be asked to attend follow-up visits with an eye specialist after surgery.
-Contact them, the hospital or your GP if you have any severe or lasting side effects from surgery.
+You'll be asked to attend visits with an eye specialist after surgery.
+Contact them, the hospital or a GP if you have any severe or lasting side effects from surgery.

 Returning to normal activities